Conservative Party of British Columbia: Resurgence under Rustad

 On September 13, 2023, BC United MLA Bruce Banman crossed the floor to join the Conservatives.
 This gave the Conservatives the two MLAs necessary for official party status, and Banman was named party house leader.
 As a result of the party gaining official status, the Legislative Assembly Management Committee approved $214,000 in funding for the Conservative caucus, equivalent to the two-MLA Green caucus.

 On May 31, 2024, BC United MLA and caucus chair Lorne Doerkson crossed the floor to the Conservatives.
-Doerkson was followed by BC United's MLA for Surrey South, Elenore Sturko on June 3—she also announced her intention to run in Surrey-Cloverdale for the upcoming election— and BC United MLA for Richmond North Centre and former Minister of Trade Teresa Wat on July 29.
+Doerkson was followed by BC United's MLA for Surrey South, Elenore Sturko on June 3, who also announced her intention to run in Surrey-Cloverdale for the upcoming election.
+BC United MLA for Richmond North Centre and former Minister of Trade Teresa Wat followed them on July 29.